mcinglis/design-patterns/README.md

 I intend to write documentation markdown files for each pattern, in future.

-The code is intentionally succinct; access modifiers are only declared where absolutely necessary, method chaining is used in lots of places, and the code is formatted to fit things on one line wherever reasonable.
+The code is intentionally succinct; access modifiers are only declared where absolutely necessary, method chaining is abundant, and the code is formatted to fit things on one line wherever reasonable.

 This isn't how I'd write code in production.